-Degrees in both voice and piano performance and music education.
+How my service stands out, or why choose me as your teacher over someone else: Degrees in voice and piano performance and music education.
 Over 25 years Manhattan-based performing experience.
 25 years private teaching experience of students of all ages.
 Five years university teaching experience.
 Extensive knowledge of technique and level-appropriate repertoire for both singers and pianists.
 For singers, experience teaching college-level foreign language lyric diction, sight singing, and opera workshop give added dimension to lessons.
 For pianists, music theory/keyboard harmony and improvisation are included.
 See my site at www.robinlynnefrye.com for more information on my background.

-Talk with student about his or her background, goals, type of music he or she likes.
+Talk with student about his or her background, why he or she wants to take lessons,the type of music he or she likes.
 Explain my background and my approach.
+If the student has had prior musical training, assess his or her level.
 Establish goals and discuss how we will work toward them.

-Degrees in voice and piano performance and in music education.
+Degrees in voice and piano performance and music education.
 Ongoing professional development study to stay current in my field.
+Many years of teaching experience and professional performing experience.
 See my site at www.robinlynnefrye.com for more details.

 My voice teacher is a well-known vocal pedagogue and teaching mentor based in New York City.
 He also makes frequent trips to Europe to give master classes, and students come from all over the world to study with him.
 The positive, supportive, and highly effective teaching atmosphere he creates in his studio and the solid understanding of the function of the voice which I learned from him inspired me to share my knowledge with others.
 As I have played the piano all my life as well as singing, it was natural for me to teach piano as well, especially when asked to do so by one of my voice students.
 (I accompany my voice students in their lessons, thereby saving them the additional cost of an accompanist.)
 My studio has continued to thrive with students studying both voice and piano since 1992.